 It’s certainly not the traditional banks, which means they’re not backed by FDIC insurance.
 However, there are some large financial institutions within the U.S. that do allow you to deposit Bitcoin and other cryptocurrencies to earn interest.

-For example, BlockFI holds over $10 Billion in assets.
-Their BlockFi Interest Account currently pays an interest rate of up to 4.5%, which scales down the more you have.
+For example, Gemini holds over $30 Billion in assets.
+Their Gemini Earn product currently pays an interest rate of up to 1.01% on BTC.

-You can often earn even more by lending crypto other than by lending Bitcoin.
-For example, holding USDC — which is a stablecoin that’s pegged to the price of the U.S. dollar and backed by cash and short-duration U.S. treasurys — currently pays up to 9% interest on BlockFi:
+You can earn more by lending crypto other than by lending Bitcoin.
+For example, holding USDC — which is a stablecoin that’s pegged to the price of the U.S. dollar and backed by cash and short-duration U.S. Treasurys — currently pays up to 7.99% interest on Gemini.

 #4.
 Bitcoin Mining